Environmental guidance for your business in Northern Ireland & Scotland

 Current destinations for waste tyres include:

-From 30 March 2016 In Scotland; Garages that replace tyres and collect waste tyres prior to disposal can register an exemption for their storage on site.
-Waste operators who collect waste tyres and store them prior to treatment or recycling will no longer be able to register an exemption with SEPA for the storage (paragraph 17) or treatement (paragraph 11) of waste tyres.
+Waste operators who collect waste tyres and store them prior to treatment or recycling will no longer be able to register an exemption with SEPA for the storage (paragraph 17) or treatment (paragraph 11) of waste tyres.
 A full Waste Management Licence will be required.